-Wearing fragrance is fun and easy — you let your olfactory system be your guide through a world of floral, fruity, fresh, and woodsy options, find one you like, spritz it on, and go.
+Wearing fragrance is fun and easy — you let your olfactory system be your guide through a world of floral, fruity, fresh, sweet or woody options, find one you like, spritz it on, and go.
 However, making sense of the category's nuances is much more complicated.
-There’s a lot of language behind shopping for fragrance, and it isn’t exactly intuitive: When discussing eau de toilette, eau de parfum, and beyond, things can get lost in translation (from French, that is).
+There’s a lot of language behind shopping for fragrance, and it isn’t exactly intuitive: when discussing eau de toilette, eau de parfum, and beyond, things can get lost in translation (from French, that is).

 So what exactly makes different types of perfume, well, different?
 Is one inherently better than the other?
 Can you use them both, or is mixing formulas a fragrance faux pas?
 We talked to some of the biggest names in fragrance to find out what exactly makes each version of perfume different, how you can use them individually and together, and which one might be best for you.